 My own graduate classes in child psychology in the 1980s was informed by a combination of these approaches.
 Then came the 1990s, known as the Decade of the Brain, which brought entirely new ways of understanding children’s brain development.
 These new breakthroughs helped us understand how children develop psychological resilience: through relational safety and by recognizing and honoring their individual differences in perceiving the world.

 Yet some current approaches to parenting disregard these two crucial elements.
 One is 123Magic, whose author, Thomas Phelan, likens parenting to working as a “wild animal trainer,” and suggests methods like counting to use until the child “does what the trainer wants.”
 Phelan suggests that parents count to three to manage misbehaviors and then, without emotion, implement consequences such as time-outs if children don’t comply with their parents’ wishes.
 PCIT (Parent Child Interaction Therapy) and Triple P Parenting (Positive Parenting Program) are also built upon the status quo of viewing behavior through a compliance/non-compliance lens that results in the use of rewards and punishments as consequences to motivate a change in behaviors.

-As I have written in many previous posts, we should proceed cautiously with such parenting techniques.
+As I have written in previous posts, we should proceed cautiously with such parenting techniques.
 They have the potential to increase distress in a child’s autonomic nervous system if an adult misinterprets the underlying causes of behavioral challenges and punishes a child without understanding that stress may be underlying the behavior.

-Parenting approaches that insist that children are wild creatures to be trained, or that don’t recognize the importance of emotions, or suggest that we need to outpower or outwit children in order to raise them ignore what we know about building emotional resilience.
+Parenting approaches that insist that children are wild creatures to be trained, or that don’t recognize the importance of emotions, or suggest that we need to outpower or outwit children in order to raise them sidestep what we know about building emotional resilience.

 I share more about how to support resilience in parenting in my latest book Beyond Behaviors.
 We welcome you to join our Beyond Behaviors newsletter at the bottom of the page.